Alt Text for Accessibility

 Why use alt text?

-Alt text is important for accessibility
+Providing alt text for images is important for accessibility

 When images are accompanied by alt text, everyone can understand the content of a web page.
 Let’s explore some of the types of users that benefit from alt text for accessibility.

-- Screen reader users: Many people who are blind or have low vision use screen readers to consume online content.
+1. Screen reader users: Many people who are blind or have low vision use screen readers to consume online content.
 Without alt text, screen reader users may miss out on important information that’s being communicated by images.
 Since screen readers typically read out the file names for images that lack alt text, failing to provide these descriptions also causes unnecessary disruption to users’ experience.

-- People with cognitive disabilities: Some individuals with cognitive disabilities may find an abundance of images distracting, overwhelming, or difficult to parse and process.
+2. People with cognitive disabilities: Some individuals with cognitive disabilities may find an abundance of images distracting, overwhelming, or difficult to parse and process.
 Many web browsers have features that enable users to turn off all images on a site.
 Alt text enables these users to experience a page without gaps in context.

-- People with limited internet bandwidth: Finally, alt text is helpful for those who have a slow internet connection, especially those in geographic locations with unreliable internet service.
+3. People with limited internet bandwidth: Finally, alt text is helpful for those who have a slow internet connection, especially those in geographic locations with unreliable internet service.
 Individuals who turn off images to reduce page loading time can still understand their contents if alt text is displayed on the page.

 This is just a small sample of the types of users that benefit from alt text for accessibility.